gloaysa/studentPortfolio/schematizer/README.md

 1. If the object passes but is incomplete, it will be filled with default values.
 2. If it fails, it is returned whole.

+## How to use it

  The user can create as many Objects as they like and then call them as the first argument of the schematizer function.
 To use the one provide as an example, just type `schematizer(example, andYourObject)`

  The user can access to their new Object calling `myObject` if the Object matched the schema.

+ The user can access to their collection of previous passed Objects calling `myCollection`.